 Like any good herding dog, Oshie is a loyal, responsive dog who is quick to let you know what’s up… or wrong.
 She’s not a yappy dog, but she will let you know if something is amiss with a couple of solid, loud barks.
 In terms of physical activity, she’s perfect for us apartment dwellers.
 She requires less than an hour of solid exercise (i.e. running), in addition to a couple extra walks throughout the day.
 Then she’s out like a light for the rest of the day, either curled up in her bed or on the couch sleeping.
 She’s the perfect dog for us!
 If you want to know more about what she gets up to, check her out on Instagram.

 As for where we got her, we found her through a breeder in Arizona (by way of Seattle).
 The majority of the closest breeders are based in Washington State.
 To find a registered breeder, please check out the Pembroke Welsh Corgi Association of America: there you’ll find a list of all registered breeders within the state.
 You could go the route of an unregistered/backyard breeder but you run the risk of your puppy developing health issues, inbreeding and not to mention (potentially) a poor quality of life for the parent dogs as the breeders focus on pumping out new litters.
 I would have adopted if I could, but there just wasn’t a dog available that fit our lifestyle.
 So I went the next option of paying someone who took amazing care of her corgis: Robin from Desprado Pembroke Welsh Corgis.
 She owns multiple AKC Grand Champions and Performance dogs, and Oshie in particular, was bred with 2 award-winning show dogs.
-(If you want to go the show dog route, you’ll have to pay extra and then deal with the after effects of not spaying/neutering your pup.)
+(If you want to go the show dog route, you’ll have to pay extra and then deal with the consequences of not spaying/neutering your pup.)